What will we do?

 Sleep in, have Doxie make you brunch, then walk up the road to the top for a little exercise and a panoramic view of Soufriere and the Pitons.

-Pack up the beach gear, including a cooler with Piton beers, and go to Anse Chastanet beach.
+Pack up the beach gear, including a cooler with Piton beers, and have Junior take you to Anse Chastanet beach.
 Soak up the sun, do some snorkeling, then cool off with a cold beer.

 Junior picks you up from the beach around 5 pm and takes you back to the villa.
 Dinner is waiting for you, since you arranged with Doxie when you arrived to have her make you dinner this evening.

-Leave from the Soufriere dock to go on a whale and dolphin-watching tour with Mystic Man tours in the morning.
-Stop at the local grocery to stock up on a few things.
+Junior picks you up in the morning and takes you to the Soufriere dock where you get on a catamaran for a whale and dolphin-watching tour with Mystic Man.
+Afterwards, stop at the local grocery to stock up on a few things.

-Head back to the villa, eat Doxie’s roti for lunch (she sells them for $5 US), relax by the pool for a little while, and then head to Dasheene at about 4:30 to have a beverage and some appetizers while watching the sun set between the Pitons.
+Head back to the villa, eat Doxie’s roti for lunch, relax by the pool for a little while, and then head to Dasheene at about 4:30 to have a beverage and some appetizers while watching the sun set between the Pitons.